 - Implement ongoing monitoring to stay ahead of evolving third-party activities and the associated risks.

 High-level organizational authorization is necessary, though it poses a significant risk.
-Verizon’s DBIR indicates that internal actors accounted for 30% of all data breaches in 2020.
+Numerous data breach reports show that internal actors account for many of the data breaches that occur.
 You want to trust your teams and do your best to hire trustworthy people, but you should still implement cybersecurity best practices that help you keep an eye on them.

 You don’t necessarily need someone sitting in a room watching your users’ every move in real time.
 Still, your security software or MSSP solution should be smart enough to recognize suspicious behavior with user activity monitoring before it becomes a problem.
 With that said, do take care in implementing this practice.

 In an era with seemingly limitless surveillance technology, there’s no shortage of privacy concerns.
 Be transparent about your monitoring practices, including what you’re looking for, what data is collected and why.

 Further, if there is an incident, keep the evidence presented in context.
 You want to differentiate between malice and mistakes, and making accusations is an excellent way to put even innocent people on edge.